atakan351/RDP-Management/rdp_manager/README.md

 RDP Manager

-RDP Manager is a cross-platform Flutter application designed to manage Remote Desktop (RDP) connections on Windows, Linux, and macOS.
-It allows users to categorize, organize, test, and launch multiple RDP connections from a single interface.
+RDP Manager is a cross-platform Flutter application that allows users to manage Remote Desktop (RDP) connections across Windows, Linux, and macOS.
+Users can organize, monitor, and launch RDP sessions with ease.

 Features

-🚀 RDP Connection Management
+🚀 Connection Management

-Add, edit, delete connections
+Add, edit, delete RDP connections

-Categorize and display them in grid view
+Categorize and group connections

-One-click launch support
+One-click to start a session

 🔧 Server Monitoring

-Manual/automatic server reachability check
+Manual or automatic reachability check

-Real-time offline notifications (Snackbar)
+Real-time offline alerts via snackbar

-Offline duration tracking
+Track downtime duration

-🔍 User Interface
+🔍 Interface & Usage

-Customizable grid layout

-Dark/light mode
+Grid layout for displaying servers (configurable)

+Light and dark theme

-Quick filtering by name, address, username, description, or category
+Quick search and filter by name, address, or category

-Inline buttons for test/edit/delete on each server card

 ⚙ Settings

-Set server auto-refresh interval
+Set auto-refresh interval

-Set number of servers per row

-Technical Overview

-Technologies Used

-Dart 3.x

-Flutter (Desktop apps)

-SQLite with sqflite and sqflite_common_ffi

-Platforms: Windows, Linux, macOS

-Architecture

-MVC-style pattern

-RdpConnection, AppSettings models

-DatabaseService, RdpService, PingService modules

-Dependencies

-sqflite, sqflite_common_ffi, intl, path

-How to Use
+Configure grid layout (servers per row)

+Getting Started

-Run the application
+Launch the app

-Add new connections via the + button
+Use the + button to add a new RDP connection

-Organize them using categories
+Organize connections into categories

-Click a card to initiate RDP session
+Click a server card to connect

-Customize the grid layout from settings
+Use the settings menu to adjust layout and refresh behavior

 License

 MIT License